KacperSzyf/freeCodeCamp/README.md

 `.env` files are hidden, only visible server side.
 Useful for keeping secrets and such.
 `.env` files are accessed using `process.env.VAR_NAME`

 MIDDLEWEARE functions take OBJECT, RESPONSE, and NEXT FUNCTION as arguments.
+Where NEXT FUNCTION is comma separated in route args.